unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

 :::important Choosing your migration approach

-There are two common ways to migrate a Windows installation to a VM in Unraid:
+There are two common ways to migrate a Windows installation to a %%VM|vm%% in Unraid:

-- **Physical disk passthrough:** This uses the original disk directly in the VM.
+**Physical disk passthrough:** This uses the original disk directly in the %%VM|vm%%.
   - Pros: Fastest method, no image conversion required.
   - Cons: Takes up a SATA port; Unraid cannot use the disk for other purposes when it's attached to the VM.

-- **Disk image conversion:** This converts the physical disk to a virtual disk image (`.img`) for use in the VM.
+**Disk image conversion:** This converts the physical disk to a %%virtual disk|vdisk%% image (`.img`) for use in the %%VM|vm%%.
   - Pros: More flexibility, allows the disk to be used as an Unraid share or for snapshots.
   - Cons: Requires time and free space for the conversion process.